perrystephenson/midas/README.md

 ## Documentation

 [Data Science Hygiene](./Documentation/DataScienceHygiene.md) - an attempt to distil the concept of "good practice" for a rapidly developing field into a single list.
 Posted to [CIC Around blog](https://15-9203.ca.uts.edu.au/data-science-hygiene/) Friday 16th September (requires UTS login).
+I also reviewed the Data Science Hygiene proposal at the conclusion of the project: [Reviewing Data Science Hygiene](./Documentation/ReviewingDSH.md)

 [Developing Data Science Hygiene](./Documentation/DevelopingDSH.md) - the process I went through when developing the above document.